Elementary Obedience Group Dog Training Classes in Chardon

 Create Distance and Use Barriers

 Barriers can also be used.
 This can be a wall or a moveable blockade.
-Your dog can go behind this barrier to take breaks.
-This will decrease your dog’s line of sight of the other dogs.
-This can also help your dog to be more calm as well.
+Your dog can go behind this barrier to take breaks from seeing the other dogs.
+This can also help your dog feel calm.

 Slow Petting or Tellington Touch

 When you pet your dog, pet with slow and long pets.
 This helps relax your dog.
 Fast petting, will amp your dog’s energy up.
 Tellington Touch (T-Touch) works wonders.
 Linda Tellington Jones is the founder.
 I find the basic touch works best!
 Some dogs need just a minute or two of T-Touch, while others may need T-Touch to be done for 20 min or longer.
-Many times I have had clients that did T-Touch during the first class and then in future classes their dog needed T-Touch much less.

 Click here for a video that explains how to do the T-Touch.
-Below is also a cilent of mine doing T-Touch.

-Training Your Dog to Pay Attention to You
+Training Your Dog to Pay Attention to You in Our Group Dog Training Classes in Chardon

-You also put a treat in your hand.
-Then put your hand directly in front of your dog muzzle.
-Make sure you have a yummy treat.
+You can, also, put a treat in your hand.
+Put a yummy treat in your hand.
+Then, put your hand directly in front of your dog’s muzzle.
 Move your hand towards you.
-So your hand is moving from your dog’s muzzle back towards you.
-If your dog follows your hand, he will then be facing towards you.
-Click and treat when your dog is facing towards you.
-When your dog is following your hand with a treat it, it is called a lure.
-Luring is a great way to get your dog’s attention off of the other dogs in the class and back onto you.
+As a result, your hand is moving from your dog’s muzzle back towards you.
+If your dog follows your hand, he will focus on you.
+When your dog is facing towards you, click and treat.

-Intermediate and Advance Group Dog Training Classes
+Intermediate and Advance Group Dog Training Classes in Chardon and Middlefield

-Once your dog has completed our basic Elementary Obedience Group Course in Chardon, you can progress to our next levels.
+Once your dog has completed our basic Elementary Obedience Group Course in Chardon, you can progress to our next levels:

 Junior Outdoor Leash Walking Course